jasonumiker-sysdig/sysdig-aws-workshop-instructions/Readme.md

 }
 ```

-#### The Exploit
+### The Exploit
-We have an updated manifest for the security-playground Deployment that will use this irsa ServiceAccount instead of the default one we have been using.
-First, apply that by running **kubectl apply -f security-playground-irsa.yaml** to apply that change.

-Then we need to install the AWS CLI into our container at runtime and run some commands to exploit it.
+If we install the AWS CLI into our container at runtime and run some commands we'll see if our Pod has been assigned an IRSA role and they succeed.
 There is an **example-curls-bucket-public.sh** file in /root - have a look at that with a **cat example-curls-bucket-public.sh** then run it with **./example-curls-bucket-public.sh**

+THe install of the AWS CLI succeeds but the S3 changes fail as we don't have that access.
+We have an updated manifest for the security-playground Deployment that will use this **irsa** ServiceAccount instead of the **default** one we have been using.
+Apply that by running **kubectl apply -f security-playground-irsa.yaml** to apply that change.
+Now re-run **./example-curls-bucket-public.sh** and this time they will work!

 If you look at this bucket in the S3 console you'll see that it (and all of its contents) is now public (and can be downloaded/exfiltrated by the attacker right from the S3 public APIs)!
 ![](instruction-images/bucketpublic.png)

-#### The Detection
+### The Sysdig Detections

 On the host side you'll see many **Drift Detections** which will include the commands being run against AWS - and which we could have blocked rather than just detected with Container Drift.
 This is a good reason to not include CLIs like the AWS one in your images as well! ![](instruction-images/s3drift.png)